 C. There must be a minimum of 8 entries to have a third place.

-If there are less than 4 entries in a specific Category from a Division, those entries will be combined for judging and awards with the next higher (or lower, if necessary) Division entries in that Category.
-The 1st place winner of such combined categories will be entered in the Best-of- Show competition for the Division most convenient to the judging process. (e.g. the winner of a category combined from the #1 and #2 Division entries may compete for Best-of- Show with the winners of the #2 Division categories, even if that winning entry is from a Division 1 member.
+If there are less than 4 entries in a specific Category from a Division, those entries will be combined for judging and awards with the other Division entries in that Category.
+The 1st place winner of such combined categories will be entered in the Best-of- Show competition for the Division in which it was judged (e.g. the winner of a category combined from the B and A Divisions entries will compete for Best-of- Show with the winners of the Division A categories, even if that winning entry is from a Division B member.

 2. Ties will be broken for First, Second, and Third places by the judges.

 3. Both Digital and Print entries will have a Best of Show for each Division which will be determined by judging the first place awards from each category.
-There must be multiple categories in a Division in order to award a Best of Show.
+There must be more than one category in a Division in order to award a Best of Show.

-In the event that these guidelines result in an award distribution that seems inappropriate, the Competition Chairmen and/or Coordinators may use their best judgment and make an adjustment.
-(Before the Competition Show).
+In the event that these guidelines result in an award distribution that seems inappropriate, the Competition Chairmen and/or Coordinators may use their best judgment and make an adjustments as they deem necessary.

 Entries will be judged by a minimum of three qualified judges unless a judge fails to show.
 In this case, only two judges will be used (a third judge may be selected from attendees for part or all of the Competition if no conflict of interest is seen).